project350z/project350z.github.io/_posts/2023-04-18-2023-Project350z-20-Years-Ago-Today.md

 Here are photos from the day I purchased the car.
 Actually, this was the day I picked up the car, I went back the next day to sign the papers.
 I had a date (first date) and the paperwork was taking too long, so Todd (at Bommarito Nissan) told me to come back the next day rather than miss the date.

+The last photo is of the 99 Z-28 that I traded in that day for the 350Z.

 {% picture April2003/April2003-1.jpg %}
 {% picture April2003/April2003-2.jpg %}
 {% picture April2003/April2003-3.jpg %}